Warehouse and Distribution Centres Height Safety Systems

 5. Use PPE as a last resort

-Warehouses often require a mix of engineered controls - walkways, rails, ladders, platforms - backed by fall arrest where necessary.
+Warehouses often require a mix of engineered controls - walkways, rails, ladders, platforms - complemented with a personal protection system where required.

 6. Design Considerations for Warehouse Height Safety